 Blanket bog restoration

 Blanket bog is a type of peatland found in the uplands.
-It is only found in a few parts of the world with cool, wet, maritime climates.
+It is only found in areas with cool, wet, maritime climates.
 Luckily, Scotland is ideal!

-It is rarely found elsewhere, which is why it is so important to preserve and restore it.
+It is rarely found elsewhere in the world, which is why it is so important to preserve and restore it.

 What’s so important about bog?

 Our uplands bogs are home to many threatened birds, such as golden eagle, hen harrier and black grouse, as well as many important plants.

 - Water supply: much of our drinking water comes from peatland areas.
 It’s a key ingredient in whisky too!